openfisca/openfisca-doc/coding-the-legislation/35_periods.md

 ## Periods in simulations

-In OpenFisca, Periods are encoded in strings.
+In OpenFisca inputs, Periods are encoded in strings.
 All the valid Period formats are referenced in this table:

 | Period format     | Period type     | Example             | Represents                                       | Disambiguation                                                        |
 |-------------------|-----------------|---------------------|--------------------------------------------------|-----------------------------------------------------------------------|